Genitive: Arae

 Depictions of Ara

-The altar is usually depicted with its base to the north and its flames rising southwards, as described by Ptolemy in the Almagest and shown, for example, by Dürer in 1515 (R. H. Allen in his book Star Names wrongly states that this orientation did not become established until Bayer’s atlas in 1603, illustrated above).
-Other atlases also depict Ara as the altar on which Centaurus is about to sacrifice Lupus, the wolf.
+The altar is usually depicted with its base to the north and its flames rising southwards, as described by Ptolemy in the Almagest and shown, for example, by Dürer in 1515 (R. H. Allen in his book Star Names wrongly states that this orientation did not become established until Bayer’s atlas in 1603, illustrated above, but even the Farnese globe of the second century has Ara facing south, albeit without flames).
+Other atlases depict Ara as the altar on which Centaurus is about to sacrifice Lupus, the wolf.

 Bayer allocated Greek letters to eight stars in Ara on his Uranometria atlas of 1603 (Ptolemy had listed only seven), but there were huge positional errors on Bayer’s chart and the eighth star is entirely spurious.
 Lacaille reobserved the constellation and relabelled its stars in his Coelum Australe Stelliferum catalogue of 1763 and it is Lacaille’s Greek letters that we use today.